Faham92/I2c_Ulp-/README.md

-I am working on a BME688 sensor Bosch and trying to communicate with ULP.
+Communication between the Main CPU and ULP of ESP32 with BME688 sensor

-Use of I2C bitbanging by tomtor/ulp-i2c.git because the RTC_I2C module does not work with the I2C_READ instruction
+Use of I2C bitbanging by tomtor/ulp-i2c.git because the RTC_I2C module does not work with the I2C_READ instruction.